tinysearch/tinysearch/benchmarks/word-index/README.md

 ## Method and caveats

-- Tokenization mirrors `src/api.rs`: strip Markdown, retain Unicode alphabetic characters and apostrophes, lowercase, split whitespace, and remove the copied 771-word tinysearch stopword list.
+- Tokenization mirrors `src/api.rs`: strip Markdown, retain Unicode alphabetic characters and apostrophes, lowercase, split whitespace, and remove the repository's tinysearch stopword list.
 The corpus has title and body fields but no metadata.
 - The replacement inverted index deliberately includes every exact title/body term, including terms of three characters or fewer, because it replaces exact Xor membership as well as prefix expansion.
 - The discarded Xor-plus-vocabulary experiment had different responsibilities.
 It contained body/metadata terms absent from the same post's title, then excluded terms with three or fewer characters.
 The “production-shaped” comparison reproduces those body-minus-title and `>3` rules; there is no metadata in this corpus.
 - Raw vocabulary serialization is one sorted term per line with a final newline.
 The compact inverted format stores a four-byte magic, varint term count, varint vocabulary-byte length, the raw newline vocabulary, then a varint posting count and delta-coded document IDs for each term.
 Query offsets are rebuilt while decoding and are not serialized.